 Ubuntu 15.04, code named ‘Vivid Vervet’, does not include any significant changes from an end-user’s point of view, although, as far as system administrators & perhaps (low-level) software developers are concerned, a significant change has taken place because with this release, Ubuntu has switched to the widely accepted (but ironically heavily criticized) ‘systemd’ ‘init’ system from ‘Upstart’ (developed originally by Ubuntu).

-In GNU/Linux operating system, ‘init’ is the first process the Kernel (the heart of any operating system because it deals directly with the hardware) executes, and from the boot-up till you shutdown the computer, it controls all the daemons (any process that runs in the background and does its job quietly).
+In the GNU/Linux operating system, ‘init’ is the first process the Kernel (the heart of any operating system because it deals directly with the hardware) executes, and from the boot-up till you shutdown the computer, it controls all the daemons (any process that runs in the background and does its job quietly).
 So yes, it’s a big thing and it’s a big change, and I must say, so far, the transition seems seamless.
 However, according to the release notes, ‘Upstart’ is still being used for controlling user sessions.
 I honestly don’t know what exactly that mean (because shouldn’t ‘systemd’ be doing that?), it’s probably there for compatibility reasons.

 Other than that, Ubuntu 15.04 mainly includes the Kernel 3.19, Unity 7.3.2, Compiz 0.9.12, Firefox 37.0, LibreOffice 4.4 and most of the Gnome3 software that Unity rely on are from the Gnome 3.14 release.